 Animal Assisted Therapy is an alternative approach to stress reduction, enhancement of social bonding, and moderation of physiological factors related to health and psychological well-being.

-Tillie Mae is a miniature Australian Shepherd, certified as a therapy dog by H.A.L.O., who is available for visits on most work days at the university.
-She resides in an office suite with 6 faculty and staff members.
-Individuals who want to sit with her and play or go for a walk sign in and enjoy between 5 minutes and an hour interacting with her.
-Her gregarious nature makes every visit special.
+Our project started with Tillie Mae, a miniature Australian Shepherd certified as a therapy dog by H.A.L.O.
+She resided in an office suite with faculty and staff.
+Individuals who wanted to sit with her and play or go for a walk could sign in and enjoy between five minutes and an hour interacting with her.
+Her gregarious nature made every visit special.

-Tillie also visits classrooms at the request of the faculty member.
-She is often requested for a classroom visit prior to a stressful event such as an exam or a presentation.
-Data is collected regarding her visit from both the faculty member and the students who participate.
-Accommodations are made for those wishing to have no contact with a dog.
+Tillie also visited classrooms at the request of the faculty member.
+She was often requested for a classroom visit prior to a stressful event such as an exam or a presentation.
+Accommodations were made for those wishing to have no contact with a dog.
+Data was collected regarding her visit from both the faculty member and the students who participate.

-Tillie’s presence on campus is helpful to students on several levels.
-Tillie provides a method to modify stress and anxiety in a college that requires high performance on a daily basis.
-Tillie also assists students to think outside the box and understand that as a health care professional, patients need to be analyzed from a holistic approach.
+Tillie’s presence on campus was helpful to students on several levels.
+She provided a method to modify stress and anxiety in a college that requires high performance on a daily basis.
+Tillie also assisted students to think outside the box and understand that as a health care professional, patients need to be analyzed from a holistic approach.

 Animal Assisted Therapy Dog in Training

 You can help develop the character of a therapy dog!
 KSN now has a puppy in training.
 Tucker is a Yorkie, and he is available for interaction based on the handler’s approval.
 Check with Dr. Cook in room 103 regarding his availability.
 Tucker’s experiences will be part of our ongoing research about animal assisted therapy.